assistant-os/assistant-os/README.md

 <br>

-This project is a chatbot to assist human beeing in repetitive and daily tasks.
+This project is a virtual assistant to assist users in repetitive and daily tasks.

 ## Getting started